THE HISTORY OF THE SA DAGGER

 |

-THE ROHM DAGGER
+THE SA ROHM DAGGER

 The Rohm dagger was created in order to recorgnize Ernst Rohm's great contributions to the SA.
 The dagger was

-identical to the regular SA dagger except that it had the inscription "In Herzlicher Freundschaft Ernst Rohm"
+identical to the regular SA dagger except that it had the inscription "In Herzlicher Freundschaft Ernst Rohm",

-on the reverse of the blade.
-This dagger was authorized on December 1931 and became known as the "Rohm" dagger.
+authorized on December 1931 and became known as the "Rohm" dagger.
+Around 100,000 samples were created for distribution

 Over the years Rohm's political views started to divert too far apart from Hitler's views.
 As a result, Hitler